qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

 techniques to improve it in Chapter 17.
 In the remaining sections of the current chapter we will consider assembly and linking. ■

-### 3CHECK YOUR UNDERSTANDING

-#### 1.
+3**CHECK YOUR UNDERSTANDING** 1.
 What is a* code generator generator*?
 Why might it be useful?
-2.
-What is a* basic block*?
+2. What is a* basic block*?
 A* control ﬂow graph*?

-#### 3.
-What are* virtual registers*?
+## 3. What are* virtual registers*?
 What purpose do they serve?
-4.
-What is the difference between* local* and* global* code improvement?
+4. What is the difference between* local* and* global* code improvement?

-*
-  What is* register spilling*?
-  6.
-  Explain what is meant by the “level” of an intermediate form (IF).
+## 5. What is* register spilling*?
+6. Explain what is meant by the “level” of an intermediate form (IF).
 What are the comparative advantages and disadvantages of high-, medium-, and low- level IFs?

-*
-  What is the IF most commonly used in Ada compilers?
+## 7. What is the IF most commonly used in Ada compilers?
+8. Name two advantages of a stack-based IF.
-  8.
-  Name two advantages of a stack-based IF.
 Name one disadvantage.

-*
-  Explain the rationale for basing a family of compilers (several languages, sev- eral target machines) on a single IF.
+## 9. Explain the rationale for basing a family of compilers (several languages, sev- eral target machines) on a single IF.

-#### 10. Why might a compiler employ more than one IF?
+* Why might a compiler employ more than one IF?

-#### 11. Outline some of the major design alternatives for back-end compiler organi-

-zation and structure.
+  11. Outline some of the major design alternatives for back-end compiler organi- zation and structure.
   12. What is sometimes called the “middle end” of a compiler?

-#### 13. Why is management of a limited set of physical registers usually deferred until

-late in the compilation process?
+## 13. Why is management of a limited set of physical registers usually deferred until late in the compilation process?

-## 15.4

-#### **Address Space Organization**
+15.4 **Address Space Organization**

 Assemblers, linkers, and loaders typically operate on a pair of related ﬁle formats: *relocatable* object code and* executable* object code.
 Relocatable object code is ac- ceptable as input to a linker; multiple ﬁles in this format can be combined to create an executable program.
 Executable object code is acceptable as input to a loader: it can be brought into memory and run.
 A relocatable object ﬁle includes the following descriptive information: